-- o If any floor trusses have been damaged or modified. - o Joist hangers are installed where required and have been properly nailed. - o If floor joists have been improperly notched or bored. - O Stairway width of 36-inch minimum when all walls are finished. - O Stair risers are equal in height with a maximum rise of 8 1/4". - o Stair treads are equal in depth with a minimum depth of 9". - o Proper headroom at stair 6'8" minimum. - O A minimum 16" x 24" access to the crawl space if through a perimeter wall, a minimum of 18" x 24" if through a floor.
+- o If any floor trusses have been damaged or modified. - o Joist hangers are installed where required and have been properly nailed. - o If floor joists have been improperly notched or bored. - O Stairway width of 36-inch minimum when all walls are finished. - O Stair risers are equal in height with a maximum rise of 8 1/4". - o Stair treads are equal in depth with a minimum depth of 9". - o Proper headroom at stair - 6'8" minimum. - O A minimum 16" x 24" access to the crawl space if through a perimeter wall, a minimum of 18" x 24" if through a floor.

-Walls
+• Walls

-- o All beams/girders have been properly supported. - Notching in any study has been done properly. - o Boring in any studs has been done properly. - o All holes through plates (for wiring, plumbing, HVAC) have been properly fire blocked. - The chimney chase (if applicable) has been properly fire blocked. - o All bathtubs/shower pans have been completely fire blocked and air sealed (if applicable) - o Window installation, including required safety glass with readable labeling, bedroom egress window sizes, basement egress windows, fall protection. - Exterior house wrap has been properly installed per manufacturer's installation instructions. including overlaps.
+- All beams/girders have been properly supported. - o Notching in any studs has been done properly. - o Boring in any studs has been done properly. - o Proper wall bracing has been installed, including all requirements and hold-downs. - o All holes through plates (for wiring, plumbing, HVAC) have been properly fire blocked. - The chimney chase (if applicable) has been properly fire blocked. - o All bathtubs/shower pans have been completely firing blocked and air sealed (if applicable) - o Window installation, including required safety glass with readable labeling, bedroom egress window sizes, basement egress windows, fall protection. - o Exterior house wrap has been properly installed per manufacturer's installation instructions. including overlaps.